php-usergroup-dresden/phpdd.org/src/Contents/2018/DiversityScholarshipApplication.md

             by covering travel, hotel and ticket costs for our conference.
         </p>
         <p>
-            If you are an underrepresented person and want to experience the PHP Developer Days 2018 in Dresden, please read the following information on how to apply for a diversity scholarship.
+            If you are a member of an underrepresented group and want to experience the PHP Developer Days 2018 in Dresden, please read the following information on how to apply for a diversity scholarship.
         </p>
     </div>
     <div class="col-xs-3 col-sm-3 col-md-2 col-lg-2">